smithc36-tcd/hpc-group/ass_1.md

 ### Task 3.3
 **What is the main reason for the observed difference between the modeled value and the measured value?**
+The model only takes into account computing time, and not read and write times.

 ### Task 3.4
 **What are the read bandwidth values you measure running spmv.c for different sizes `nrows` = $10^2$, $10^4$, $10^6$, and $10^8$?**